Flow-POS/.github/README.md

 - Real-time sales analytics with charts and insights.
 - Daily, weekly, and monthly sales reports.
 - Inventory movement and stock performance tracking.

-### 5. **Modular Design**
-- Independent modules for authentication, sales, inventory, and analytics.
-- Easy to extend and maintain.

 ---